dreamportdev/Osdev-Notes/README.md

 </span>
 ![](https://tokei.rs/b1/github/dreamos82/osdev-notes)

-A collection of notes, organised as a book, intended to guide a reader through the steps of building an operating system kernel from scratch.
-Written while writing (and re-writing) our own kernels, each chapter covers a step from selecting a bootloader to running a loaded ELF in userspace.
+A book, originated as a collection of notes, intended to guide a reader through the steps of building an operating system kernel from scratch.
+Written while writing (and re-writing) our own kernels, each chapter covers a step of the process from selecting a bootloader to running a loaded ELF in userspace.

-Currently these notes are a work in progress, but many chapters are functionally complete and available to read below.
-We'll keep updating old chapters and adding new ones over time so be sure to check back occasionally.

 We hope you enjoy, and find something interesting here!